en-ot/Player/README.md

 - Info page is displaying current dir, file, mp3 tag info, play time on LCD
 - Favourites page shows the list of user-defined favourite folders
 - Playlist page is displaying current playlist, where any file can be choosen to play and any folder can be added to favourites.
+- Folders page is displaying only folder names, for quick navigation.

 ![Info page](pictures/page_info.jpg)
 ![Favourites_page](pictures/page_favourites.jpg)